A Singapore Government Agency Website How to identify

 The NUS Supervisor plays an advisory role, and is to:

-• Advise students on possible research areas.
+• Advise students on possible areas of research study.

-• Recommend relevant resources to pursue research.
+• Recommend relevant resources for students to pursue research.

 • Provide guidance on research ethics, where necessary.